AlexisMts/AlexisMts/README.md

 ###

-<p align="left">My name is Alexis and I am a cybersecurtity student at HEIG-VD in Switzerland.</p>
+<p align="left">My name is Alexis and I am a cybersecurity student at HEIG-VD in Switzerland.</p>

 ###